2016 Code Revision and Interpretation Committee Code Interpretation (Last Updated: February 8, 2019)

 Because the code mentions foreign systems (piping, ducts leak detection etc.) are not allowed and doesn't specifically mention whether other electrical equipment (panelboards, transformers, switches etc.) are or are not allowed in this space the following questions have arise.
 Condition that raised this question is as follows: there is an existing transformer ceiling/wall mounted at a height of 9' to the bottom of the transformer.

-1. Does the transformer require the dedicated space as per (F)(1)(a)?
+- Does the transformer require the dedicated space as per (F)(1)(a)?

-2. Can the following electrical equipment some of which require dedicated elec space be installed under this transformer were the 6' dedicated space above will not be maintained.
+- Can the following electrical equipment some of which require dedicated elec space be installed under this transformer were the 6' dedicated space above will not be maintained.

-(a) A 6" deep panelboard that is not connected or part of the transformer?
+- A 6" deep panelboard that is not connected or part of the transformer?

-(b) A panelboard that is either connected to the line side or load side of the transformer?
+- A panelboard that is either connected to the line side or load side of the transformer?

-(c) A Disconnect switch that is either connected to the line/load side or not part of transformer at all nor required as per the exception noted under (F) in the code?
+- A Disconnect switch that is either connected to the line/load side or not part of transformer at all nor required as per the exception noted under (F) in the code?